-The book also serves as a text and reference for students working on a CO-FOSS project, clients participating in the project, and professional developers providing outside support for the completed project.
+The book can also be used by students as a text and reference while working on a CO-FOSS project, by clients participating in the project, and by professional developers who support the completed project.

 The book is available in hardcopy and ebook format from CRC Press (the publisher), Amazon, Routledge, and various other booksellers worldwide.
 A detailed preview of the book, including its Preface, Table of Contents, and Chapter 1, can be freely downloaded here.

 All the teaching resources referenced in that book — course syllabi, weekly assignments, design documents, code bases, databases, and installation instructions — for the following CO-FOSS projects can be freely downloaded from this Web site:

 These projects were completed by different student teams at Bowdoin and Whitman Colleges in 2012, 2013, and 2015.